 Features I didn't really use:

 I didn't need the help section.
 It also does have features to record your blood glucose and log your blood pressure, which I did not use.
 I am sure they are helpful for people with diabetes.

 There are two features I'd love to see added in the food logging section:

 One is the ability to swipe a whole meal from the previous day over into today in one move.
-For example, I eat the same oatmeal, blueberries, almond butter and espresso every day.
+For example, I eat the same oatmeal, blueberries, almond butter and espresso almost every day for breakfast.
 All four or these items show up at the top of my favorite meals when I go to log my breakfast but I have to add each one.
 Not a huge issue but it would be a simple time saver and was one feature I miss from My Fitness Pal.

 The other food logging feature I'd love is the ability to add a recipe by using a URL.
 We cook a lot and rather than add all the ingredients one by one, or create a dish, some apps I've used allow you to copy and paste the URL of a recipe and it pulls the info and allows you match ingredients for an accurate calorie count and then lets you select how many servings you had.
 Again, not a deal breaker just another way to log.

 These were both also super simple.
-There are reminders for each one in your menu/to-do list on the days you are supposed to do them.
+There are reminders for each physical activity in your menu/to-do list on the days you are supposed to do them.
 My steps were recorded by syncing my fitbit.